skdidwania/WebCrawler/README.md

-# WebCrawler
+# Project Title : WebCrawler
-A Web crawler, sometimes called a spider or spiderbot and often shortened to crawler, is an Internet bot that systematically browses the World Wide Web, typically for the purpose of Web indexing (web spidering).
+* A Web crawler, sometimes called a spider or spiderbot and often shortened to crawler, is an Internet bot that systematically browses the World Wide Web, typically for the purpose of Web indexing (web spidering).
-# Project Title
 * This repository contains the code for a simple Web Crawler in Java
 # Getting Started
 * Download the .java files.